25 min read

 3. Short-term projections

-Short-term demand forecasting looks just at the next three to 12 months.
-This is useful for managing your just-in-time supply chain.
-Looking at short-term demand allows you to adjust your projections based on real-time sales data.
-It helps you respond quickly to changes in customer demand.
+This type of demand forecasting is useful for managing your just-in-time supply chain.
+Looking at short-term demand allows you to adjust your projections based on real-time sales data and respond quickly to changes in customer demand.

 If you run a product lineup that changes frequently, understanding short-term demand is important.
 For most businesses, however, a short-term forecast is just one piece of a larger puzzle.
 You’ll probably want to look further out with medium- or long-term demand forecasting.